 Much has been written about how automation will replace humans in the workplace.
 But what about those who have only been half replaced?
 I met some of them recently.

-I was walking through the electronic passport control gates at Frankfurt airport.
-I pressed my passport onto the glass screen and the gates swung open to reveal two people sitting behind a high counter.
+On a recent trip, I was walking through the electronic passport control gates at Frankfurt airport.
+When I pressed my passport onto the glass screen, the gates swung open to reveal two people sitting behind a high counter.

 I showed them my passport.
 The man laughed, saying: ‘You’ve already gone through passport control.’
 Ignoring the usual advice to not make any jokes or say anything suspicious to airport staff, I said: ‘Then why are you still sitting here?’
 He replied candidly: ‘I ask myself that too sometimes.’

 It seems that while this man has been replaced by a machine, he is still required to sit and watch an automated system do his job for him.

 Arguably, airline pilots have been in that position for a while, but it seems they still do the taking off and landing.

 Some 10 million UK workers could be replaced with robots within 15 years, according to a report by PwC.
 Will they have to sit and supervise these robots?